 The professional licensing process is quite manageable for most students.
 Respond to your MMA email, follow instructions, and report to your scheduled obligations and the licensing process is easy to complete relative to your other college requirements.
 The students with the most stress and anxiety about the licensing process are those who don’t follow that advice, fail to get organized, and don’t plan ahead.

-For Freshmen and cadets applying for their Cadet Merchant Mariner Credential, follow this link Merchant Mariner Credential (MMC) to begin the process.
-Or click on the button below, for the
+For first time Deck/Engine students applying for their Cadet Merchant Mariner Credential, follow the link to begin the process.

 Note 2: The timelines and due dates above apply to the four-year progression of courses described in the college catalog.
 Transfer students and spring admits are responsible for managing your own deadlines and scheduling tasks – consult the Mariner Credentialing office with any questions on the professional license process outside the four-year progression.